jeremyong/jeremyong.github.com/_posts/2022-01-02-azsl-intellisense-prototype.md

   - parsers
   - HLSL
   - AZSL
-summary: Prototyping an intellisense framework for a shader language, for science
 ---

 Just prior to the new year, I spent a couple days prototyping a quick-and-dirty implementation of Intellisense for AZSL.